broadinstitute/gatk/scripts/variantstore/docs/aou/vds/removing_samples.md

 printf "\nspark.driver.memory=85g\n" >> /etc/spark/conf/spark-defaults.conf
 ```

-Note that this script hardcodes a memory value for the driver node.
+**Note:** this script hardcodes a memory value for the driver node.
 If using a driver node with a different amount of
 memory this value should be adjusted to avoid using too little or too much memory.

 ## Installing the current Hail wheel

 Once the cluster is up and running, open a notebook terminal.
-Within the terminal copy down the latest Hail wheel:
+Within the terminal copy down the latest Hail wheel. **Note:** you will need the proxy group of your PMI ops account to have at least the "Storage Object Viewer" role on the bucket where the Hail wheel lives.

 ```
 $ gsutil -m cp gs://gvs-internal-scratch/hail-wheels/2022-10-18/0.2.102-964bee061eb0/hail-0.2.102-py3-none-any.whl .